Beijing: Etymology

 The single Chinese character abbreviation for Beijing is 京, which appears on automobile license plates in the city.
 The official Latin alphabet abbreviation for Beijing is "BJ".

 History

 Early history

 The earliest traces of human habitation in the Peking municipality were found in the caves of Dragon Bone Hill near the village of Zhoukoudian in Fangshan District, where Peking Man lived.
 Homo erectus fossils from the caves date to 230,000 to 250,000 years ago.
 Paleolithic Homo sapiens also lived there more recently, about 27,000 years ago.
 Archaeologists have found neolithic settlements throughout the municipality, including in Wangfujing, located in central Peking.

-The first walled city in Beijing was Jicheng, the capital city of the state of Ji and was built in 1045 BC.
+The first walled city in Beijing was Jicheng, the capital city of the state of Ji which was built in 1045 BC.
 Within modern Beijing, Jicheng was located around the present Guang'anmen area in the south of Xicheng District.
 This settlement was later conquered by the state of Yan and made its capital.